 In October 2020, CytoSorbents announced the EU approval of the ECOS-300CY cartridge for the removal of inflammatory mediators during ex vivo organ perfusion, with the goal of either preserving organ function in healthy organs, or rehabilitating dysfunctional organs that would otherwise have been discarded.
 We believe the ECOS-300CY cartridge has the potential to expand the organ donor pool.
 According to Eurotransplant, there were approximately 6,400 transplants from deceased donors and roughly 14,000 patients on waiting list for organs in Europe last year.
-In the United States, UNOS cites 39,035 organ transplants in 2020, with approximately 108,000 patients on the waiting list.
-This represents a US and European total addressable market for the ECOS-300CY device of approximately \$400-600 million.
+In the United States, UNOS cites more than 41,000 organ transplants in 2020, with approximately 106,000 patients on the waiting list.
+This represents a U.S. and European total addressable market for the ECOS-300CY device of approximately \$400-600 million.